hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsreadkeyconfig"></a>
 # **GoogleCloudKMSReadKeyConfig**
-> void GoogleCloudKMSReadKeyConfig (string key, string gcpkmsMountPath = null)
+> void GoogleCloudKMSReadKeyConfig (string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Configure the key in Vault